 Termites are a very real danger here in Arizona.
-Arizona is home to two common termite types: the drywood termite and the subterranean termite.
+Arizona is home to two common termite types of these creatures: the drywood termite and the subterranean termite.
 Since these termites consume dry wood (including structural wood), both of these termite types are a threat to your home.
 Now, it’s not all bad news.
-After all, termites can be treated.
+Fortunately, termites can be treated.
 However, it’s best to take some precautions to ensure that your home is least at risk for a termite infestation.
-So, let’s talk prevention.
+So let’s talk prevention.
 Here are some tips you can take to keep your property free from termites:

 Be Smart About Your Property